 Abrasion resistance is, however, strongly influenced by the size and shape of the hard phase precipitates within the microstructure and the size and shape of the abrading species.

-Of the three major types of wear, sliding is perhaps the most complex, not in concept, but in the way different materials respond to sliding conditions.
+Of the three major types of wear, sliding is perhaps the most complex.
+Specifically, the way different materials respond to sliding conditions.
 Sliding wear is a possibility whenever two surfaces are forced together and moved relative to one another.
-The chances of damage are increased markedly if the two surfaces are metallic in nature, and if there is little or no lubrication present.
+The chance of damage increases markedly if both surfaces are metallic with little lubrication.

 For many years, the predominant user of specialty high-temperature alloys was the gas turbine industry.
 In the case of aircraft gas turbines, the chief material requirements were elevated-temperature strength, resistance to thermal fatigue, and oxidation resistance.
 For land-base gas turbines, which typically burn lower grade fuels and operate at lower temperatures, sulfidation resistance was the major concern.
 Today, the use of high-temperature alloys is more diversified, as more efficiency is sought from the burning of fossil fuels and waste, and as new chemical processing techniques are developed.